 “As far as we can tell this is part of the Chinese reaction to the calls for ‘walks’ as a form of protest,” he said.

 The mysterious online appeal for demonstrations in dozens of cities around China each Sunday has prompted tight security at designated protest sites.
+No obvious protests have been reported yet.

-China faces rising public dissatisfaction over inflation, official corruption, and growing income disparities—similar to the mix of problems contributing to the Arab unrest.
+China faces rising public dissatisfaction over inflation, official corruption, and growing income disparities — similar to the mix of problems contributing to the Arab unrest.

 The Beijing government has watched the Middle East turmoil with unease, largely blocking mention of it on the Chinese internet.